heroiclabs/nakama-docs/docs/benchmarks.md

 1. Authentication
 2. RPC Call
-3. Connect to Wwebsocket and
+3. Connect to websocket and
 4. Send messages through the websocket connection;

 the results take into account the entire set of request logic performed within each of the client sessions.